Marvyn R. Arévalo Avalos, PhD, MA

 Jaime Arredondo Sánchez Lira, PhD, MS

-Jaime Arredondo Sánchez Lira, completed his PhD in Global Public Health at the University of California, San Diego (UCSD) and San Diego State University (SDSU).
-He studied political science and economics at the Instituto Tecnológico Autónomo de Mexico (ITAM).
-He worked four years as Chief of Staff for the Ministry of Public Security in the State Government of Quintana Roo, where he gained extensive experience in coordinating federal programs and establishing partnerships with universities.
-His research focuses on adapting and implementing interventions based on empirical evidence, in order to modify the effects of police practices and the judicial system as risk factors in the spread of diseases (HIV, HCV), particularly among injecting drug users in the border region Mexico – USA.
-His research seeks to transform the public debate by viewing drug use as a public health issue rather than a public safety issue.
+Jaime Arredondo Sánchez Lira is a professor at the Drug Policy Program at the Centro de Investi- gación y Docencia Económica (CIDE) in Aguascalientes, Mexico.
+He completed his PhD in Global Public Health at the University of California, San Diego (UCSD) and San Diego State University (SDSU).
+He studied political science and economics at the Instituto Tecnológico Autónomo de Me- xico (ITAM) and a masters in Latin American Studies at UCSD.
+Prior to that, he worked four years as Chief of Staff for the Ministry of Public Security in the State Government of Quintana Roo, where he gained extensive experience in coordinating federal programs and establishing partnerships with universities.
+He completed a postdoctoral fellowship at the British Columbia Centre on Subs- tance Use (BCCSU) in Vancouver, Canada, with a focus on the implementation and evaluation of a drug checking pilot to address the fentanyl overdose crisis.
+Previously, he helped implement a police training program (ESCUDO) in the city of Tijuana on occupational health and harm reduc- tion His research interests include adapting and implementing harm reduction interventions ba- sed on empirical evidence, with a particular interest in the effects of police practices and the judi- cial system as risk factors in the spread of diseases (HIV, HCV) among people who use drugs.
+His research seeks to transform the public debate by viewing drug use as a public health issue rather than a public safety one.
+He continues to work with the BCCSU as an independent researcher in order to bring drug checking and safe consumption sites to the USA-Mexican Border.

 Arredondo J, Gaines T, Manian S, Vilalta C, Bañuelos A, Strathdee SA, Beletsky L. The law on the streets: Evaluating the impact of mexico’s drug decriminalization reform on drug possession arrests in Tijuana, Mexico.
 International Journal of Drug Policy.
 2018 Apr 1;54:1-8.
 Editor’s choice for April issue.